 Hiding Places in Hotel Room

 For the most part I stayed at decent, clean, comfortable hotels.
 I would leave my backpack in the hotel room.
-I would leave for most of the day and sightsee and then return in the late afternoon or evening.
+I would leave for most of the day and sight-see and then return in the late afternoon or evening.
 I never had anything stolen.
-Most of the time, you can leave some of your valuables (money, purchases) with the front desk.
-They will either have a small safe or a hidden away drawer that they can store your items for you.
-Some rooms even have safes with a key or combination.
-Some hotels/hostels may charge extra for the use of their safe.
+Sometimes rooms have small safes (make sure they are bolted or securely fastened down) before using.
+Often hotels will store luggage for a few hours or perhaps longer if you plan to return in a certain amount of time.
+Some hotels/hostels may charge extra for the use of their safe (if its located in the behind the reception).

-There are foreign currency exchange offices located throughout the cities and small towns.
+There are foreign currency exchange offices located throughout the cities to a lesser extent small towns (in small towns money exchangers often are located at public transportation hubs, IE bus or train stations).
 Some will charge a small commission rate to exchange money and some will not.

-Sometimes motorcycle or bicycle rental companies keep your passport until you return their equipment.
+Sometimes motorcycle or bicycle rental companies keep passports until customers return their equipment.
 Other times hotels will hold on to your passport until you pay the hotel bill.
-Keep in mind that you need a passport to exchange travelers checks.
+Keep in mind that you usually need a passport to exchange money.
 It will do you little good if your passport is sitting in a hotel or equipment rental company far from where you are exchanging money.
-At the very least it will be a hassle to go back and get your passport, and try to explain to people, that you need it for exchanging money, especially if they do not speak English.
+At the very least it will be a hassle to go back and get your passport, and try to explain to staff, that you need it for exchanging money, especially if they do not speak English.